maseev/narwhal/README.md

 Features
 --------
+* Provides convinient methods for manupulating entity (persist, read, update, delete).
+* Basic transaction management supports.
 * Supports connection pool;
-* Provides easy way to map fields of a class to the columns of the database through annotation;
+* Provides easy way to map class fields to the database columns through annotation;
 * Automatically creating instance of the mapped class;
 * Includes succint number of convenient methods that provide the easy way to use prepared statements to query database;
 * Automated work with resources (e.g. closing prepared statements, result set, closing database connection when some error occurs);